OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2022-06-18-EmergenceWhat&Why.md

 starting again from scratch.
 I planned to create several disconnected or loosly connected modules and built my own ECS on top of them.
 And that's exactly why I called this project Emergence: my ECS framework would emerge on top of different disconnected libraries, like consciousness on top of our neurons in emergent consciousness philosophy.
-Below I will provide list of the libraries and toolkits I planned:
+Below I will provide the list of the libraries I planned:

 - CMake framework for link time polymorphism.
 I've planned many libraries and I needed good support from the build system for my beloved link time polymorphism. :)